Can you be a green business if you didn’t quite set out to be?

 But while eco-friendly options can be more costly, consumers are willing to soak up that expense in the overall product price, says industry publication, Packing Strategies.

-- 50% of British consumers would choose an eco-friendly packaging option at a higher price.
+50% of consumers would choose an eco-friendly packaging option at a higher price.

-- 75% of British consumers want online retailers to offer more eco-friendly materials when packing their orders to minimise waste.
+75% of consumers want online retailers to offer more eco-friendly materials when packing their orders to minimize waste.

 To better appeal to this customer base, see if you can cut down on packaging (do your T-shirt products really need tissue paper and a plastic sleeve and then a cardboard box?) and swap out the packaging you do need for more sustainable options.

-FYI – don’t use a mix of materials.
-If your packaging contains two different types of polymers, for example, that can render it unrecyclable.
-If you have to use plastic, sticking to one type is better.
+FYI— – don’t use a mix of materials.
+If your packaging contains 2 different types of polymers, for example, that can render it unrecyclable.
+If you have to use plastic, sticking to 1 type is better.